Deltanullnull/NeuralNetworkTest/README.md

-This is a vanilla implementation of a Neural Network.
+This is a vanilla implementation of a Neural Network, based on the Machine Learning MOOC by Stanford University on Coursera (https://www.coursera.org/learn/machine-learning).

 This NN consists of two hidden layers of size 6.
 The number of layers as well as the size of each layer can be modified within the source code.